 Participants who received the Week 5 injection (Injection #1) and will not receive the next two injections will be followed for 52 weeks after their Week 5 injection, through to Week 57.
 Because participants meeting these criteria received an injection at Week 5, the procedures for Weeks 6, 9, and 13 Safety Visits as outlined above and in all Schedule of Evaluations and Procedures will remain the same.
+Similarly, participants who received the first injection and missed the second injection for any reason will not receive the third injection, and will be followed for 52 weeks after their first injection (Week 5), through to Week 57.
 Procedures for subsequent visits for these participants are outlined in Appendix III.